aws-samples/sample-multi-agent-builder-bedrock-crewai/README.md

 ### 3. Project Deployment

-1. Bootstrap your AWS environment if not already done.
+1. Bootstrap your AWS environment if not already done (make sure you're at the root).
 You will need to complete this step if it is your first time deploying a CDK project in your account:

    ```bash
    cdk bootstrap